-It is considered that neither the omission of the map based objective in respect of density or the reversion of the subject lands to residential zoning (as pertains in the current Development Plan) would detract from the ability of the subject lands to demonstrate a high quality of design and layout, including high quality public open space, in any new residential development (which has been demonstrated in the two SHD applications), and at an appropriate density for its location along a public transport corridor, in line with the Development Plan (including Section 3.5.11.3, Policy SPQHP34, Sections 14.5.2 and 14.5.3 of the Draft Plan) and national policies and objectives.
+It is considered the omission of the map based objective in respect of density (and should the Planning Authority revert the zoning of the lands from 'OS' to 'RA) will not detract from the ability of the subject lands to demonstrate a high quality of design and layout, including high quality public open space, in any new residential development (which has been demonstrated in the two SHD applications), and at an appropriate density for its location along a public transport corridor, in line with the Development Plan (including Section 3.5.11.3, Policy SPQHP34, Sections 14.5.2 and 14.5.3 of the Draft Plan) and national policies and objectives.

-The Development Plan Guidelines for Planning Authorities (2022) are clear that in drafting the objectives in a development plan, a rigorous, evidence-based approach should be followed and there are a number of key factors; including the objective should be consistent with national policy and standards, any relevant Ministerial Guidelines, and the objectives should be internally consistent.
+The Development Plans Guidelines for Planning Authorities (2022) are clear that in drafting the objectives in a development plan, a rigorous, evidence-based approach should be followed and there are a number of key factors, including the objective should be consistent with national policy and standards, any relevant Ministerial Guidelines, and the objectives should be internally consistent.

-As set out in the Development Plan Guidelines, "Planning authorities and An Bord Pleanála are required to have regard to guidelines issued under Section 28 of the Planning Act and are also required to apply any specific planning policy requirements (SPPRs) of guidelines, in carrying out their functions2.
-Accordingly, SPPRs take precedence over any conflicting policies and objectives of existing development plans". (page 6).
+As set out in the Development Plans Guidelines (Page 6) "Planning authorities and An Bord Pleanála are required to have regard to guidelines issued under Section 28 of the Planning Act and are also required to apply any specific planning policy requirements (SPPRs) of guidelines, in carrying out their functions.
+Accordingly, SPPRs take precedence over any conflicting policies and objectives of existing development plans".